Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Far Case

 \section{Far Case}

 In this section we consider the ``far'' case.
-For the purposes of this paper, the RIS in said to be far from the transmitter if $\hat{\bf r}^i_n$ and $r_{i,n}$ are approximately independent of $n$; i.e., approximately equal to the same constants $\hat{\bf r}_i$ and $r_{i}$, respectively.
-Similarly, the RIS in said to be far from the receiver if $\hat{\bf r}^s_n$ and $r_{s,n}$ are approximately equal to the same constants $\hat{\bf r}_s$ and $r_{s}$, respectively.
-No approximation is made for the phases $\phi_n$: These values continue to be exact and are not assumed to be independent of $n$.\footnote{ Note that the concept of ``far'' as employed here is not necessarily equivalent to ``far field'' as the term is typically defined in the context of antennas and propagation (see e.g. \cite{ST13}).
-To avoid confusion, the term ``far'' in this paper will refer solely to the assumed independence of distance and direction (but not path phase) with respect to $n$.
-Nevertheless, a RIS that is ``far'' will typically also be in the far field of the transmitter and receiver.}
+For the purposes of this paper, the RIS is said to be far from the transmitter if $\hat{\bf r}^i_n$ and $r_{i,n}$ are approximately independent of $n$; i.e., approximately equal to the same constants $\hat{\bf r}_i$ and $r_{i}$, respectively.
+Similarly, the RIS is said to be far from the receiver if $\hat{\bf r}^s_n$ and $r_{s,n}$ are approximately equal to the same constants $\hat{\bf r}_s$ and $r_{s}$, respectively.
+No approximation is made for the phases $\phi_n$: These values continue to be exact and are not assumed to be independent of $n$.